bieschke/lolfu/README.md

 is an aggregate of kills, deaths, and assists data and is included with the aggregated match ARFF.

-<code>scripts/collector_matchup.py</code> reads a complex match and outputs a matchup ARFF
+<code>scripts/collector/matchup.py</code> reads a complex match and outputs a matchup ARFF
 derived from that data.
 Matchup data captures all champion combinations between competing teams.
 This is the core dataset for counterpicking statistics.

-<code>scripts/collector_synergy.py</code> reads a complex match and outputs a synergy ARFF
+<code>scripts/collector/synergy.py</code> reads a complex match and outputs a synergy ARFF
 derived from that data.
 Synergy data captures all champion combinations possible within one team.
 This is the core dataset for team composition statistics.

-<code>scripts/match_predictor.py</code> is a simple command line program that predicts the
-likelihood of winning the described match.

-<code>scripts/util_arff_reader.py</code> is a command line utility that reads in ARFF via stdin
+<code>scripts/util_arff/reader.py</code> is a command line utility that reads in ARFF via stdin
 and writes either CSV or JSON-ified dictionaries to stdout.
 Keys in the JSON output are the ARFF attribute names and values are the ARFF data.
 Useful for piping ARFF files.

-<code>scripts/util_winrate.py</code> is a command line utility that reads in CSV files on
+<code>scripts/util/winrate.py</code> is a command line utility that reads in CSV files on
 stdin having the format champion1,champion2,{WIN,LOSS} and output a CSV file aggregating by that champion combination in the format champion1,champion2,winrate.

+<code>scripts/match_predictor.py</code> is a simple command line program that predicts the
+likelihood of winning the described match.

 <i>lolfu isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
 League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.</i>